TariqAHassan/alsek/docs/guided_tour.md

 ### Result Iteration

-The `ResultPool()` class can be used to iterate over results as they become available.
-This provides a straighforward way to perform iteractive, distributed computing.
+The `ResultPool()` class provides an intuitive means of iterating over stored results.

-First we will define a task, just as we have done several times above, In this step, we can also go ahead and create an instance of the `ResultPool()` class.
+To see how, we can define a task, just as we have done several times before, and create an instance of the `ResultPool()` class.

 ```python
 from alsek import Broker, task